Speech, language and communication

 - not understand the words or sentences they hear

-- have difficulties knowing how to talk and listen to others in a conversation.
+- have difficulties knowing how to talk and listen to others in a conversation

 Children and young people develop speech, language and communication skills at different rates and do not always need an SLCN diagnosis or support from a speech and language therapist.
 Some children develop speech later than their friends.
 Some may be learning more than one language, which can take longer.
 Some may have delayed speech due to temporary hearing difficulties from glue ear.
 These needs usually resolve naturally over time.

 Most speech, language and communication needs can be managed in school or nursery with the Graduated Response.
 Some needs may benefit from a referral for specialist support from the speech and language service.
+This includes stammering and voice problems.

 Speech and Language Therapy (SLT) Service